Scottish-Tech-Army/Volunteer-app/README.md

 - Install the [Prettier extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)
 - [Enable formatting on save](https://scottsauber.com/2017/06/10/prettier-format-on-save-never-worry-about-formatting-javascript-again/).
 Combined with ESLint and Prettier, this takes care of some code style issues such as formatting, indentation and semicolon consistency for you automatically.

+## Git Flow
+*** Make sure that you are familiar with Git Flow before starting! ***

+The Team use Git Flow to manage development and release versions, follow the [Git Flow setup steps first](GITFLOW.md).

 # Setup and first run

 1. Ensure that you've gone through the setup instructions above